 As part of our commitment to the above statement, we are offering a number of events throughout October, and progressing a number of institutional developments.

 Throughout October, there will be a number of events organised by a small team of colleagues in the School of ASSaM that engage with Black History Month through arts, personal experience, and teaching.
 There will be film screenings, book readings, lectures and roundtables that create a space for everyone at QMU to recognise the significance of this month and of the implications, and as Chimamanda Ngozi Adichi expressed so eloquently in her famous TED Talk – the dangers of the single story.
 You can register for any of these screenings online.
 A special thank you to Caralyn Blaisdell, Geetha Marcus, Bianca Mastrominico, Stefanie Van de Peer and Emma Wood, the organisers of these events.

 The Coalition for Racial Equality and Rights in Scotland (CRER) is curating a wide-ranging Black History Month programme of talks, concerts, workshops, film screenings, exhibitions and more.
 As part of that programme, the Scottish Graduate School of Social Science (SGSSS) and the Scottish Graduate School for Arts and Humanities (SGSAH) have joined forces to deliver a series of free ‘Lunchtime Talks’ for researcher communities and beyond, celebrating the history, achievements and contributions of Black and minority ethnic people across and beyond Scotland.
-To book onto these talks, see the online programme from the Coalition for Racial Equality and Rights.
+To book onto these talks, see the online programme from the Coalition for Racial Equality and Rights (external PDF).

 Broader work at QMU to address race inequality